zicoz18/local-subnet-development-tutorial/README.md

 - `avalanche subnet deploy <subnetName> -l`

   - `"Error: failed to query network health: ..."`
-    You can check to logs which are located at `$HOME/.avalanche-cli/logs` or try to run the command once more.
+    You can check logs which are located at `$HOME/.avalanche-cli/logs` or try to run the command once more.

   - `"Error: failed to start network : ..."`
-    It means that you have deployed a subnet before and trying to deploy another one without stopping the initial one.
+    It means that you have deployed a subnet before and are trying to deploy another one without stopping the initial one.
 To solve this issue, run:
     `avalanche network stop` and try to deploy your subnet again.

 ### Step 4: Interact with the subnet

-- Errors are generally covered in the linked tutorials be sure to check them out.
+- Errors are generally covered in the linked tutorials.
+Be sure to check them out.
 - When you try to interact with the subnet you might try to interact with an account that has no balance.
 Make sure that you have followed [Access Funded Accounts](#access-funded-accounts).
 If you are having a problem interacting using Hardhat, make sure that the private key corresponds to an account which has balance.

 ### Step 5: Interact with precompiles (Optional)